 - Wheelhouse helps you consolidate listings, apply dynamic pricing, and create business strategies.

 - Beyond Pricing is an easy to use platform.
 You enter your property’s account information, the platform recommends prices and you turn on automatic pricing.

 - PriceLabs provides a dynamic pricing model that syncs to your Airbnb or short term rental account.
 It gives you daily updates and many customization options.

 Superhost Tip: Use more than one booking service.
 Airbnb is a booking service, but so is VRBO or Flip Key.
 It’s easy to use more than one service but it’s hard to keep track of the different listings and calendars.
 Pricing tools help you sync all your accounts.

-This can be difficult when you live full time in your Airbnb, but it is important if you want your guest to feel comfortable and come back.
+Keep your rental guest friendly and clutter-free.
+This can be difficult when you live full time in a rental but it is important if you want your guest to feel comfortable and come back.

 - Pick up all personal items.
 I can’t stress this enough.
 A guest doesn’t want to look at a picture of your kids before they go to sleep.

 - Do NOT rent your house if it has debris or garbage in or around it!
 It’s amazing how many people rent out a junkyard.

 - Do your best to make your home accessible as possible.
 ADA accessible rentals can be hard to come by.